 This behavior is usually the result of childhood neglect or abuse.
 People with this behavior are much more sensitive.
-Narcissistic behavior helps to protect them against feelings of inadequacy.
+Narcissistic behavior helps to protect them against feeling inadequate.
 Even though they go between feeling inferior and superior to others, they feel offended or anxious when others don’t treat them as if they’re special.

 Signs of Narcissism

-Narcissism is still being studied and explored, since many narcissists and people with NPD don’t seek treatment.
-However, there are some common traits of people with narcissistic behavior that you may be able to spot.
+Narcissism is still being studied and explored, since many narcissists and people with narcissistic personality disorder don’t seek treatment.
+But there are some common traits of people with narcissistic behavior that you may be able to spot.

 Sense of Entitlement